The Labyrinth of Time: Plot

 When the player finds the ziggurat, they can retrieve the shirt.
 They are also able to go back in time to Revolver Springs and pick up a newspaper explaining that the local graves were relocated to make way for a railroad extension project.
 The player leaves both for Garret to receive, changing history.
 With the encouragement and new information, Garret locates Mad Dog Maddigan and completes his expedition.
 Among the treasures brought back from the Sorcerer-King's tomb, Garret discovers a talisman that was reputedly used to destroy buildings.

 The player must operate three levers in the ziggurat to reach the center of the labyrinth and take, among other items, the talisman to destroy its keystone.
 After dispelling an illusory Minotaur guarding the Maze Center, the player breaks the maze's keystone.
 This causes the labyrinth to unfurl at the seams.
 Daedalus appears in person to offer thanks for his freedom, then leaves to ensure King Minos can do no more harm.
 He leaves the player floating in an area that does not exist in time or space.

-The game ends with a teaser for a sequel, The Labyrinth II: Lost in the Land of Dreams.
-The sequel was never produced.
+The game ends with a teaser for a sequel, The Labyrinth II: Lost in the Land of Dreams, but the sequel was never produced.

 Re-release

-On December 7, 2004, The Labyrinth of Time was re-released by The Wyrmkeep Entertainment Co. for the Microsoft Windows, Mac OS, AmigaOS, and Linux.
-The new versions of the game restored some audio quality and added a breadcrumbs feature for navigating mazes, as well as porting the original code to Simple DirectMedia Layer.
-The Amiga version was released as freeware and can be downloaded from Aminet and its mirrors or as an .iso from the official site.
+The Labyrinth of Time was re-released by The Wyrmkeep Entertainment Co. for Windows, Mac OS, AmigaOS, and Linux in December 2004.
+The new versions restore some audio quality and add a breadcrumbs feature for navigating mazes.
+The game now usess the Simple DirectMedia Layer.

-The game was later ported to Apple's iPhone and iPod Touch on November 14, 2009.
-It is at present available for purchase or download on the online game stores Steam and GOG.com.
+An Amiga version was released as freeware.

+iPhone and iPod Touch versions were released in November 2009.